Sports Betting Guide

 How to predict the score in football betting?

-Every bettor wants to know the secret to correct match prediction.
-The Correct Score bets won’t be a problem for you anymore after this betting guide.
+Every bettor wants to know the secret how to make correct match predictions when betting on football.
+If you are looking for professional punter tips, then you found the right place.
+The Correct Score bets won’t be a problem for you anymore after reading this betting guide.

-In order to master the football prediction, we would need to learn a bit of mathematics, to be more precise, the Poisson Distribution.
+In order to master the art of football prediction, we would need to learn a bit of mathematics, to be more precise, the Poisson Distribution.
 It is a mathematical concept that helps to outline the possible outcomes converting the historical mean data.
-To make it less complicated, let’s use a simple example, assume that team A scores 1.7 goals per match.
+Let’s use a simple example to make it less complicated.
+Assume that Team A scores 1.7 goals per match.
 By putting this data into the distribution formula, we will get the following results:

 - Team A scores 0 goals 18.3% of the time